Enhanced Experience

 Limit Screen Time for Better Vision

-A Nutrient-Rich Diet for Your Eyes
+Nutrient-Rich Diet for Healthy Eyes

-• Omega-3 Fatty Acids (Salmon, walnuts): Reduces dry eye symptoms.
+• Omega-3 Fatty Acids (salmon, walnuts): Reduces dry eye symptoms.

-• Lutein and Zeaxanthin (Leafy greens, eggs): Protect against age-related macular degeneration.
+• Lutein and Zeaxanthin (leafy greens, eggs): Protect against age-related macular degeneration.

 Read More